53js/express-server-app/README.md

 An object containing the config object defined in file `config/config-<NODE_ENV>.js`.

-When you require server-app, it reads the environment variables defined in .env files using dotenv.
+When you require express-server-app, it reads the environment variables defined in .env files using dotenv.
 Then you can use this variables using the process.env object.

 The JavaScript config files directory can be changed using the environment variable `CONFIG_DIR`.